By Cheyenne Mejia | Published: July 26, 2021

 - What are the issues?

-- How might it play out?
+- How might it play out in real-time?
 (Media involvement at several stages)

-- What do you need to get across?
-(Consider all stakeholders)
+- What key messages do you need to get across?
+(Consider all internal and external stakeholders)

 - What is our position?
 (What messages should be public & when)